The 3 Players That Did Not Belong In Backyard Baseball 2001

 Jason Kendall (C, Pittsburgh Pirates)

 Now it’s hard to argue that Kendall was not deserving of BYB in the ’99 season.
-Although he virtually had no power, and only had 41 RBI’s, he respectfully hit .332 and snagged 22 bases.
-Jason Kendall I applaud you and your great season.
+In just 79 games the contact hitter respectfully hit .332 and snagged 22 bases.
+Jason Kendall I applaud you and your great shortened season.

 BYB I wag the finger at you.

 First off, you already have two great catchers in Mike Piazza and Ivan Rodriguez making Jason Kendall disposable.
 Us users are not trying to get singles, we’re trying to hit bombs.

 You know who hit bombs on the Pittsburgh Pirates in ‘99?
 Brian Giles.
 This beast hit 33 doubles, 39 homeruns, 115 RBI’s, and all with a .315 BA.
 He puts Jason Kendall to shame.
 Brian Giles was robbed.